NOSALRO/robot_dart/src/docs/docs/faq.md

 ## What are the supported sensors?
 How can I use an IMU?

-## I want to have multiple camera sensors.
-Is it possible?
-How can I attach a camera to a moving link?

 ## How can I measure forces being applied to my robot?